rokath/trice/docs/TriceEncodings.md

   - 0xEB = start byte
   - 0x60 = source address
   - 0x60 = destination address
-  - crc8 = 8 bit checksum over start byte, source and destination address and the 4 bare bytes.
+  - crc8 = 8 bit checksum over start byte, source and destination address, and the 4 bare bytes.

 ## `esc` encoding (to do: improve this)